matthew-lim-matthew-lim/csesoc_feedback_process_bot/README.md

 #### Connecting to Confluence Automation

+Nagivate to your Jira Board.
+For example, the URL for CSESOC's Jira board is: `https://csesoc.atlassian.net/jira/core/projects/PIPE/board`.

 In Confluence Automation, make a new automation rule.

 The automation rule should be like this:

 ![alt text](documentation_images/jira_pipeline_automation.png)

+The base URL should be the one generated from `ngrok` (recall that `ngrok` is a tunnel between the client and your local flask server, meaning your `ngrok` URL will be different).

 **Webhook:**

+The Webhook is what Jira uses to send data to an external service.
+Here, we use it to send information about the Jira ticket to our Flask server.

 Web Request URL: